Skip to content

 Using complex objects in BDD Scenarios with SpecFlow

-If you use SpecFlow as regularly as we do at endjin, you're no doubt familar with using tables to set up data.
+If you use SpecFlow as regularly as we do at endjin, you're no doubt familiar with using tables to set up data.
 This works really well for simple objects, but as soon as you have any kind of complex object or hierarchy, it falls over.
 I encountered this problem whilst pairing with a colleague recently and we came up with a simple solution we really like.

 Before getting into our solution it's worth mentioning that there are already various approaches suggested online, like this one: SpecFlow: table.CreateInstance<T> only loads a shallow model, table.CreateDeepInstance<T> to the rescue – we liked the intent, but really didn't like the syntax.